SOTVerse: A User-defined Task Space of Single Object Tracking: Experiments

 \subsubsection{Experiments in R-OPE mechanism.}

 \textbf{\textit{Comparison of OPE and R-OPE Mechanisms.}}

 Figure~\ref{fig:rope-normal} to Figure~\ref{fig:rope-challenge} show the performance of trackers under the R-OPE mechanism.
-R-OPE mechanism allows re-initialization after failure and avoids the wastage of subsequent sequences.
+The R-OPE mechanism allows re-initialization after failure and avoids the wastage of subsequent sequences.
 Thus, the precision score, normalized precision score, and success score in Figure~\ref{fig:rope-normal} are higher than OPE mechanism (Figure~\ref{fig:ope-normal}).
-But the success score in challenging plots (J1, K1, L1) does not improve significantly, indicating that the improvement in the other three indicators mainly comes from successfully tracking in normal frames rather than challenging frames.
+But the success score in challenging plots (I1-I3) does not improve significantly, indicating that the improvement in the other three indicators mainly comes from successfully tracking in normal frames rather than challenging frames.

 \textbf{\textit{Tracking Evaluation via Robust Plots.}}